AcalaNetwork/hardhat-tutorials/advanced-escrow/README.md

 ```

 Let’s take a look at the network configurations:

-`url`: Used to specify the RPC endpoint of the network
+- `url`: Used to specify the RPC endpoint of the network
-`accounts`: Section to describe how Hardhat should acquire or derive the EVM accounts
+- `accounts`: Section to describe how Hardhat should acquire or derive the EVM accounts
-`mnemonic`: Mnemonic used to derive the accounts. **Add your mnemonic here**
+- `mnemonic`: Mnemonic used to derive the accounts. **Add your mnemonic here**
-`path`: Derivation path to create the accounts from the mnemonic
+- `path`: Derivation path to create the accounts from the mnemonic
-`chainId`: Specific chain ID of the Mandala chain.
+- `chainId`: Specific chain ID of the Mandala chain.
 The value of `595` is used for both, local development network as well as the public test network
-`timeout`: An override value for the built in transaction response timeout.
+- `timeout`: An override value for the built in transaction response timeout.
 It is needed only on the public test network

 With that, our project is ready for development.

 ## Smart contract

-The `AdvancedEscrow` smart contract we will add in the following section will still leave some areas that could be improved. `Advanced` is referring to the use of the predeployed smart contracts in the Acala EVM+ rather than its function.
+The `AdvancedEscrow` smart contract, which we will add in the following section, will still leave some areas that could be improved. `Advanced` is referring to the use of the predeployed smart contracts in the Acala EVM+ rather than its function.

-When two parties enter into an escrow agreement using the `AdvancedEscrow` smart contract, the party paying for the service first transfers the tokens from one of the predeployed ERC20 smart contracts into the escrow smart contract and then initiates the escrow within the smart contract.
-Initiation of escrow requires the information about the address of the predeployed token smart contract from which they transferred the tokens into escrow as well as the beneficiary of escrow.
+When two parties enter into an escrow agreement, using the `AdvancedEscrow` smart contract, the party paying for the service: first transfers the tokens from one of the predeployed ERC20 smart contracts into the escrow smart contract.
+The party then initiates the escrow within the smart contract.
+Initiation of escrow requires both the contract address of the token being escrowed, and the wallet address of the beneficiary of escrow.

-Upon initiation of the escrow, the smart contract exchanges the tokens coming into escrow for the AUSD and sets the deadline after which, the AUSD is released to the beneficiary.
+Upon initiation of the escrow, the smart contract exchanges the tokens coming into escrow for AUSD.
+Then it sets the deadline after which, AUSD is released to the beneficiary.
 The beneficiary also has the ability to specify which tokens they want to receive from escrow and the smart contract exchanges the AUSD it is holding in escrow for the desired tokens upon completion of escrow.

-We are also allowing for the escrow to be completed before the deadline, with the ability for the initiating party to release the funds to the beneficiary manually.
+We also allow for the escrow to be completed before the deadline, with the ability for the initiating party to release the funds to the beneficiary manually.

-Hardhat has already created a smart contract within the `contracts/` folder when we ran it’s setup.
+Hardhat has already created a smart contract within the `contracts/` folder when we ran its setup.
 This smart contract is named `Greeter`.
 We will remove it and add our own called `AdvancedEscrow`:

 ```shell
 rm contracts/Greeter.sol && touch contracts/AdvancedEscrow.sol